-R P Carruthers is an author living in the Scottish Highlands.
+R P Carruthers is the nom de plume of Rupert Copping (see below).
 He claims direct descent from Robert the Bruce.
 He is a fluent Spanish speaker, which may account for his interest in writing The Tide Also Takes; a historical novel based on the landing of three hundred Spanish troops in Scotland during the Jacobite Rebellion.

 Rupert Copping is a visual artist and writer; a WHOM who refuses to lie down and die.
-He lives on the Isle of Skye with his wife, where apart from planting garlic and painting abstract pictures, he is a publisher at Flame Books and is also currently writing a memoir
+He lives on the Isle of Skye with his wife, where apart from planting garlic and painting abstract pictures, he is one of the publishers and editors at Flame Books.

 GarryGarry Craig Powell was educated at the universities of Cambridge and Durham, and completed an MFA in Creative Writing at the University of Arizona.
 He taught English in Portugal and the UAE, the setting for Stoning the Devil, which was longlisted for the Frank O’ Connor International Short Story Award.
 Later he taught Creative Writing at an American university.
 Now he lives in Portugal with his cat.